When Is The Second Coming of Jesus Christ?

 - There will be false prophets deceiving people.

-There are many branches of Christianity, with hundreds and thousands of Christian churches across the globe.
-With so many options available to us, we should be careful to follow honest people through our own personal study of the scriptures and through prayer.
+There are many denominations of Christianity, with hundreds and thousands of Christian churches across the globe.
+With so many options available to us, we should be careful to follow honest people through our own personal study of the scriptures, through prayer, and following the promptings of the Spirit.

 - There will be an increase in natural disasters.